aryansingh2206/RAG-Based-Document-Q-A-System/README.md

 An end-to-end **Retrieval-Augmented Generation (RAG)** application that enables users to ask natural-language questions over real-world PDF documents such as **company policies, employee handbooks, and reports**.

-The system retrieves relevant document chunks using semantic search and generates **grounded, hallucination-safe answers** using an open-source language model — all with a fully free tech stack.
+The system retrieves relevant document chunks using semantic search and generates **grounded, hallucination-safe answers** using an open-source language model.

----

 ## Key Features